hilmanski/freeStuffDev/content/stuff/new/gmail.md

-Google partner ads in your email automatically forwarded messages messages automatically forwarded to another account, not included in the 10,000 daily send limit
+Google partner ads in your email automatically forwarded messages messages automatically forwarded to another account, not included in the 10,000 daily send limit Unable to import or link non-gmail email accounts no access to source code either in the visual interface or backend